 Three of Dabir’s students are co-authors on the manuscripts resulting from the previous research.
 Graduating students won several awards for presentations of the data at conferences.
 She expects that students who work on this grant will go on to disseminate their findings at different venues.

-“They develop very good critical thinking skills in the lab that pay off in the real world,” says Dabir.
+“They develop very good critical thinking skills in the lab that pay off in the real world,” said Dabir.
 “They also gain excellent experience in science communication.”